Akmeena4u/Web-Development-Bootcamp/011_Most Important Interview Guide- Web development/005_React Redux.md

 > - ![image](https://github.com/Akmeena4u/Web-Development-Bootcamp/assets/93425334/a002a310-a21a-476a-91b7-7ed3a9cf8262)
 > -  **Action**- An action is a plain JavaScript object that describes a change or event that occurred.
 It must have a `type` property, which indicates the type of action being performed.
 > - **Reducer**- A reducer is a pure function that takes the current state and an action as arguments and returns a new state.
 It determines how the state should change based on the action.
-> - **Store**- The store is an object that holds the application's state.
-It provides methods to access the state, dispatch actions, subscribe and unsubscribe events, and register listeners.
+> - **Store**- The Redux store holds the application state, provides methods to access the current state (`getState`), dispatch actions to update the state (`dispatch`), and allows subscription to state changes (`subscribe`).
+It serves as the centralized hub for managing application state in Redux.

-Certainly!
-Here are interview questions and answers about Redux, formatted in Markdown blockquote format:

----

-> **Q: What is the role of actions in Redux?**
->
-> **A:** Actions in Redux serve as the only way for the application to interact with the Redux store.
-They carry information from the application to the Redux store and are plain JavaScript objects with a `type` property indicating the action being performed.

----

-> **Q: How do you define an action in Redux?**
+> **How do you define an action in Redux?**
->
-> **A:** An action is defined by creating a string constant for the action type (e.g., `BUY_CAKE`) to prevent spelling mistakes.
+> - An action is defined by creating a string constant for the action type (e.g., `BUY_CAKE`) to prevent spelling mistakes.
 It is then used to create an action object with a `type` property set to the constant value.
 Additional properties can be included based on specific requirements.

----

-> **Q: What is an action creator in Redux?**
+> **What is an action creator in Redux?**
->
-> **A:** An action creator is a function that returns an action object.
+> -An action creator is a function that returns an action object.
 It helps maintain a clean and consistent structure for creating actions, encapsulating the action object creation process.
 This approach centralizes changes to the action object, promoting maintainability.

----

-> **Q: Explain the purpose of reducers in Redux.**
->
-> **A:** Reducers in Redux specify how an application's state changes in response to actions dispatched to the store.
-While actions describe what happened, reducers are responsible for determining how the application's state transitions from the current state to the next state based on the action type.

----

 > **Q: How do you implement a reducer function in Redux?**
->
-> **A:** A reducer function in Redux accepts two parameters: the current state and an action.
+> -A reducer function in Redux accepts two parameters: the current state and an action.
 It uses a switch statement to handle different action types.
 The function returns a new state object that reflects the state changes defined by the action, ensuring immutability by using the spread operator (`...`) to create copies of the state.

----

-> **Q: What is the purpose of the Redux store?**
->
-> **A:** The Redux store holds the application state, provides methods to access the current state (`getState`), dispatch actions to update the state (`dispatch`), and allows subscription to state changes (`subscribe`).
-It serves as the centralized hub for managing application state in Redux.

----

 > **Q: How do you create a Redux store in an application?**
->
-> **A:** To create a Redux store, you import the `createStore` function from the `redux` library and pass a reducer function as an argument to define how state transitions occur based on dispatched actions.
+> - To create a Redux store, you import the `createStore` function from the `redux` library and pass a reducer function as an argument to define how state transitions occur based on dispatched actions.
 Example:
 >
 > ```javascript
 > import { createStore } from 'redux';